-On 21 December 2020 the Australian Energy Market Commission published its annual Residential Electricity Price Trends report.
-This is the eleventh annual residential electricity price trends report prepared by the AEMC at the request of the ministerial forum of Energy Ministers (formerly COAG Energy Council).
+On 25 November 2021 the Australian Energy Market Commission published its annual Residential Electricity Price Trends report.
+This is the twelfth annual residential electricity price trends report prepared by the AEMC at the request of the ministerial forum of Energy Ministers (formerly COAG Energy Council).

 The pricing and bill outcomes in this report do not constitute specific pricing and billing forecasts.
 Actual price movements will be influenced by how retailers compete, the dynamics of wholesale spot and contract markets, the outcomes of future network regulatory decisions, and changes in policy and legislation.

-On a national basis, residential electricity prices and bills are expected to decrease until 2021-22 and increase in 2022-23.
-Overall prices fall despite increase in 2022-23.
-This trend is primarily driven by wholesale costs reducing in most of the states and territories in the first two years before increasing in the last reporting year following the closure of Liddell power station.
-Notably this tightening of supply and demand balance occurs at the end of the reporting period and may be affected by the recent announcement from the NSW government about the Electricity Infrastructure Roadmap.
-Prices fall markedly over the whole reporting period as new capacity enters the system.
+On a national basis, overall residential electricity prices and bills are expected to decrease despite increasing slightly in 2022-23.
+This trend is primarily driven by wholesale costs reducing in most of the states and territories in the first year before increasing in the second reporting year following the closure of Liddell power station in New South Wales.
+Wholesale costs are expected to fall markedly over the whole reporting period as new capacity enters the system.

-Regulated network prices have been cut in response to falling distribution and metering costs and environmental costs are being driven down by cheaper large-scale generation certificates for increasing levels of renewable generation.
+Regulated network prices are expected to increase in response to increases in distribution and transmission costs.
+Environmental costs are being driven down by cheaper large-scale generation certificates for increasing levels of renewable generation.